-Compressive characteristics varied with honeycomb structures of varying densities and angles.
+Compressive strength characteristics varied with densities and angles in the honeycomb structures.
 Compressive stress increased with density, while structural angles affected compressive capacity.
 These findings help footwear product development by explaining cushioning-related mechanical features.

-3.3 Dynamic behavior of TPU honeycomb (Force, Time and Displacement)
+3.3 Dynamic behavior of TPU honeycomb (Force, time and displacement)

-Impact test results conducted in accordance with ASTM-F1614 standards provide essential data about a material's or structure's response to impact (Srewaradachpisal et al., 2020).
-These results usually include important data such as impact value, which quantifies the force exerted during the impact, timing, and collapse distance, which measures how far the sample deforms or collapses under the impact force.
+Impact tests conducted in accordance with ASTM-F1614 standard provide essential data about a material's or structure's response to impact (Srewaradachpisal et al., 2020).
+The results usually include the impact value, which quantifies the force exerted during the impact, timing, and collapse distance, which measures how far the sample deforms or collapses under the impact force.
 ASTM-F1614 ensures consistency and reliability when evaluating materials and products.
 A small impact force indicates effective impact absorption, while the collapse distance indicates how much the material or product must bend to absorb impact energy.

-Figure 4a. illustrates the impact attenuation test results of the workpieces having different relative densities.
+Figure 4a illustrates the impact attenuation test results of the workpieces having different relative densities.
 The Solid TPU 100% demonstrates the highest impact force and the least amount of cushioning.
-Obviously, although the workpieces possess the same honey comb structure, density of the sample significantly affected the impact attenuation.
-Here, the displacement decreased with the increased density.
+Obviously, although the workpieces possess the same honeycomb structure, density of the sample significantly affected the impact attenuation.
+Here, the displacement decreased with density.
 The samples (RD-0.24 and RD-0.48) still had high impact force, indicating low shock absorption.
 The medium relative density (RD-0.36) showed the lowest impact force, indicating high absorption of the impact energy.
 The observed variations in impact behavior among the samples can be linked to their distinct mechanical properties, as illustrated in Figure 3a in comparison to Figure 4b.
 Sample RD-0.36 collapsed within a plateau region, similar to RD-0.48, which also experienced plateau collapse but at a higher force due to its strong structure.
-RD-0.
-24 collapsed within a densification region, surpassing the plateau stress region.
-Comparatively, research on the impact force of honeycomb structures yields consistent results indicating that the impact reduction is influenced differently by the density of honeycomb structures (Bates et al., 2019).
+RD-0.24 collapsed within a densification region, surpassing the plateau stress region.
+Comparatively, research on the impact force of honeycomb structures yields consistent results indicating that the impact reduction is influenced differently in different density ranges of honeycomb structures (Bates et al., 2019).
 This variation can be attributed to the distinct mechanical properties of the honeycomb structures (Srewaradachpisal et al., 2020).
-In order to ascertain the optimal density of structures for implementation in practical contexts, experimentation is therefore necessary (Rahman et al., 2022).
+In order to ascertain the optimal density of for implementation in practical contexts, structure experimentation is therefore necessary (Rahman et al., 2022).
 The selection of an optimal density gradient may be necessary in applications that demand a wide range of impact energies, dependent upon the specific design criteria and application at hand (Bates et al., 2019; Rahman et al., 2022; Rahman & Koohbor, 2020).

-Figure 4c. illustrates the impact attenuation test results of the workpieces having different angle orientation of structures.
-It was found that the angle orientation had a slight effect on the impact attenuation.
+Figure 4c illustrates the impact attenuation test results of the workpieces having different orientation angle of structures.
+It was found that the orientation angle had a slight effect on the impact attenuation.
 The study revealed that structures oriented at transverse angles demonstrated the most effective reduction in impact forces.
 Additionally, within this density range, Ribbon and Rib-Tran angles exhibited comparable abilities to decrease forces.
 This observation aligns with the compressive properties depicted in Figure 3b, where Ribbon and Rib-Tran structures displayed similar mechanical characteristics.
 Previous research was solely concerned with comparing the mechanical properties of ribbon and transverse honeycomb structures (Bates et al., 2016, 2019).
-This research has thus revealed distinctions in the impact characteristics of structures oriented at various angles that were previously unknown.
-Among them, the sample with transvers angle undergo the largest displacement in Figure 4d.
-As compared to the relative density of samples, it is clear that the angle orientation showed less effect on the impact properties.
+This current study has thus revealed distinctions in the impact characteristics of structures oriented at various angles that were previously unknown.
+Among them, the sample with transverse angle undergoes the largest displacement in Figure 4d.
+As compared to the relative density of samples, it is clear that the orientation angle showed less effect on the impact properties.